-Puyo Puyo Tetris is a competitive puzzle game that was be released by Sega on February 6th, 2014.
-As its name implies, it is a crossover between the Tetris and Puyo Puyo series.
+Puyo Puyo Tetris is a competitive puzzle game developed by Sega's Sonic Team.
+As its name implies, it is a crossover between the Alexey Pajitnov's legendary Tetris franchise and Sega's Puyo Puyo series.
 Players will be allowed to choose between the gameplay systems of Puyo Puyo (based on Tsu) and "classic" Tetris (based on the Super Rotation System that debuted in Tetris Worlds).
 It is possible for a Puyo Puyo player to battle a Tetris player, and several gameplay modes see players alternating between both styles.

 In Puyo Puyo, players control multiple pairs of colored Puyo.
 Connecting four Puyo of the same color will cause them to pop, after which gravity will cause any aerial Puyo to fall to the ground.
 If this causes another complete set of Puyo to form, they will also pop, this time worth many more points than the first set.
 As this occurs, "Nuisance Puyo" is sent to the top of the opponent's tray, which fall as soon that the opponent drops their currently controlled set of Puyo.
 Nuisance Puyo cannot be matched with any other Puyo, but disappear when a Puyo adjacent to them pops.
 A player loses when a Puyo lands in front of an X placed at the top of the field.